The Frequency Distribution Shown Is Constructed Incorrectly

 The Frequency Distribution Shown Is Constructed Incorrectly: Common Mistakes and How to Fix Them

 A frequency distribution is a fundamental statistical tool used to organize and summarize data by showing how often each value or range of values occurs.
-But when constructed correctly, it provides clear insights into patterns, trends, and outliers in a dataset.
-Still, when the frequency distribution shown is constructed incorrectly, it can mislead interpretations and lead to flawed conclusions.
+On the flip side, when the frequency distribution shown is constructed incorrectly, it can mislead interpretations and lead to flawed conclusions.
+Now, when constructed correctly, it provides clear insights into patterns, trends, and outliers in a dataset.
 This article explores the most common errors in constructing frequency distributions, explains their impact, and provides practical steps to ensure accuracy.

 Why Is Correct Construction Important?